Best Overall: Odyssey White Hot Pro 2

 - Weighted ports offer customization along with anchor on long back strokes

-- High-quality new putter offers long line that helps visualize the entire putt
+- High-quality new putter offers long alignment line that helps visualize the entire putt

 TaylorMade’s Spider X Putter is an excellent inclusion on the best golf putter list for women.
 The highlight is the putter’s X-shaped head that offers premium balance throughout the putt.

-The club’s top feature, the redesigned head, offers premium stability with high MOI for a huge reduction in twisting during putting.
-With a regular-length shaft, the Spider X is an excellent golf club for women to add to their bag.
+The club’s top feature, the redesigned head, offers top-notch stability with high MOI for a huge reduction in twisting during putting.
+There’s a reason the Spider design has been one of the most popular on professional tours for over decade.